 To get you started, we’ve curated a list of plugins below for the three most popular Content Management Systems.

 - reSmush.it has a plugin that connects with its free service.
-There is no paid plan, and images are limited to 5 MB.
-Note also that this plugin does not seem to be well-maintained, as it has been a while since it’s last update.
+There is no paid plan, and images are limited to 5 MB or smaller.
+Note also that this plugin does not seem to be well-maintained, as it has been a while since its last update.

 - TinyPNG offers plugins for several Content Management Systems.
 TinyPNG may also be used via a PhotoShop plugin, an online tool, and an API.
 Their free account allows you to optimize about 100 images per month.

-- WP Smushit will optimize an unlimited number of images (capped by size at 5 MB) and includes lazy-loading support.
+- WP Smushit will optimize an unlimited number of images (limited in size to 5 MB or smaller) and includes lazy-loading support.
 Note, however, that this plugin doesn’t retain a copy of the original images unless you upgrade to the $49/mo. pro version, so be very careful and run a backup before optimizing all of your images.
 We’ve also heard from some people who have had issues with file corruption when using this plugin.

 - Optimole WP offers many supplemental useful features like lazy-loading and quality degradation for slow connections.
 The free plan optimizes an unlimited number of images but is limited to 25k active users per month.

 - ShortPixel is similar to TinyPNG with the addition of a “lossy” vs. “glossy” option.
 You can optimize 100 images per month for free with additional optimizations for 1/10 of a cent or less per image.

 - Imagify is an image optimization plugin from the same team that created WPRocket.
 It lets you compress 25 MB per month, or about 250 images, with a free account.

 - PXLCompressor offers free image compression through either TinyPNG or ReSmush.it.